1993 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 For comprehensive analysis of your penny collection’s rarity and potential value, our CoinValueChecker App provides detailed assessments based on current market data.

-Key Features of the 1993 Penny
+Key Features That Determine 1993 Penny Value

 The Obverse of the 1993 Penny